dscpsyl/IVCSD-Data-Aggregation/README.md

-# IVCSD Vending Machine Data Analysis
+# IVCSD Data Aggregation

+This repo aims to collect all the scripts for data analysis and graph-making for all IVCSD related needs.

 ## Install